One week in August

 After around three kilometres of constantly checking to see if I was headed in the right direction, I arrived at Blea Rigg, relieved.
 From here on, the route was fairly obvious.
 Blea Rigg was set up as a check-in point for the weekend and while I was there, a group of runners arrived, presumably on the same round as the runners we’d met on Saturday.

 From Blea Rigg I marched up the broad ridge to Sergeant Man.
 This part of the walk is all about tarns, with Easedale Tarn, Codale Tarn and Stickle Tarn all in view.
 It’s a rather lovely section to walk.
+There are also great views east to the Helvellyn range, topped by cloud today, and views west to the Langdale Pikes.

 I arrived at Sergeant Man at one thirty and ate some lunch.
 It wasn’t really warm enough to enjoy an extended stay, so once I’d had my fill, I retreated back the way I’d come, looking for the left-hand turn down into Easedale.